 The Data Protection Officer (or DPO) carries an advisory role for any organisation that either a) is required to have one from the ICO guidelines, or b) elects to have one due to their own diligence.
 The role of the DPO is effectively the same no matter what the reason to have one identified by an organisation.

-The DPO is the one role that be outsourced, which is particularly useful to smaller organisations, but there are still guidelines to be considered.
+The DPO is the one role that be outsourced, which is particularly useful to smaller organisations.
+There are still guidelines to be considered.
 DPO’s should:

 - Have appropriate professional qualifications.